CONTACT | JOIN | AMC | AMC ADVENTURES

 Hiking on the Appalachian Trail

-The Appalachian Trail (A.T.) is managed as a "primitive footpath".
-Hikers are expected to be self-reliant, and to carry appropriate equipment for the season and terrain.
-Because the A.T. can be very busy, we ask all hikers to respect the trail, overnight sites, and their fellow travelers.
-The Massachusetts Appalachian Trail Management Committee in partnership with Mass Department of Conservation and Recreation have established the following guidelines and regulations to aid in that effort:
+Because the A.T. can be very busy, we ask all hikers to respect the Trail, overnight sites, and their fellow travelers.
+The MA A.T.
+Management Committee in partnership with the Mass Department of Conservation and the Recreation and the National Park Service A.T.
+Park Office have established the following guidelines and regulations to aid in that effort:

 • Camping is permitted only at designated sites.

 • Shelters and campsites are available on a first-come first-served basis.
-Maximum stay at one overnight site is 2 nights.
+Maximum consecutive stay at one overnight site is 2 nights.

 • Water sources are near each campsite.
 Some campsite water sources may dry up at certain times of year.
 Boil, filter or chemically treat all water from backcountry sources.